ipython/ipython/docs/source/interactive/autoawait.rst

-The first thing you'll notice is that unlike classical ``exec``, there is only one name space.
+The first thing you'll notice is that unlike classical ``exec``, there is only one namespace.
 Second, user code runs in a function scope, and not a module scope.

 On top of the above there are significant modification to the AST of